 Building of the State Bank, Neoclassical bank building in Rostov-on-Don, Russia.

-The building is centrally located in Rostov-on-Don and easy to reach on foot, with its facade clearly visible from the street.
-Visiting is possible since parts of the building are publicly accessible, though some areas still function as an active bank branch.
+The building sits in the center of Rostov-on-Don and is easy to reach on foot, with the facade fully visible from the street.
+Part of the interior houses a museum open to visitors, while other sections remain restricted as an active bank branch.

 The community of curious travelers